Translation (relic): History

 In the 4th century, Basil the Great requested of the ruler of Scythia Minor, Junius Soranus (Saran), that he should send him the relics of saints of that region.
 Saran sent the relics of Sabbas the Goth to him in Caesarea, Cappadocia, in 373 or 374 accompanied by a letter, the "Epistle of the Church of God in Gothia to the Church of God located in Cappadocia and to all the Local Churches of the Holy Universal Church".
 The sending of Sabbas' relics and the writing of the actual letter has been attributed to Bretannio.
 This letter is the oldest known writing to be composed on Romanian soil and was written in Greek.

 The spread of relics all over Europe from the 8th century onward is explained by the fact that after 787, all new Christian churches had to possess a relic before they could be properly consecrated.
 New churches, situated in areas newly converted to Christianity, needed relics and this encouraged the translation of relics to far-off places.
-Relics became collectible items, and owning them became a symbol of prestige for cities, kingdoms, and monarchs, Relics were also desirable as they generated income from pilgrims traveling to venerate them.
+Relics became collectible items, and owning them became a symbol of prestige for cities, kingdoms, and monarchs,Relics were also desirable as they generated income from pilgrims traveling to venerate them.
 According to one legend concerning Saint Paternian, the inhabitants of Fano competed with those of Cervia for possession of his relics.
-Cervia would be left with a finger, while Fano would possess the rest of the saint's relics.
+Cervia was left with a finger, while Fano took the rest.

 The translation of relics was a solemn and important event.
 In 1261, the relics of Lucian of Beauvais and his two companions were placed in a new reliquary by William of Grès (Guillaume de Grès), the bishop of Beauvais.
 The translation took place in the presence of St. Louis IX, the king of France, and Theobald II, the king of Navarre, as well as much of the French nobility.
 The memory of this translation was formerly celebrated in the abbey of Beauvais as the fête des Corps Saints.

+Sometimes the translation was the result of an agreement between the original and the new possessors or was arranged by a superior authority, but other times the relic was acquired against the will of the previous holder.

+The new owners published accounts of their success and associated miracles to legitimate these furta sacra ("holy thefts") as consented by the saint.